SalvatoreRa/tutorial/datasets/README.md

 I am storing here the datasets as CSV file, if bigger than 50 MB I uploading the zip file.
 Check below how to import in Colab a zip file.

+I will add other datasets soon.
 You may write me for any request, suggestions and comments.

 # Tutorial